 7. Car Safety Kit.
 Don’t be caught in winter weather without a car safety kit – this year, create your own car safety kit.
 The kit should include a bag of sand, tools, a tire pressure gauge, a flashlight, a first aid kit (including any necessary prescriptions) and an ice scraper.

 8. Batteries.
 No matter where you live one thing holds true … winter weather is unpredictable.
 Power outages often occur during winter storms.
 Stock up on batteries and have them on hand when harsh winter weather strikes.

 9. Generator.
 A generator is a lifesaver during extended power outages.
 This back up power keeps your home moving without a glitch.

-Stock up on everything you need for winter at homedepot.com or at your local The Home Depot during the Everything for Winter savings event.
+Stock up on everything you need for winter at homedepot.com or at your local The Home Depot, where we have everything for winter.